 fi

-The script prompts the user to input password using the -s flag, ensuring the password remains unrevealed on the screen.
+The script prompts the user to input a password using the -s flag, ensuring the password remains unrevealed on the screen.
 Subsequently, the script prompts for a username.
-The provided password is then used to execute the sudo -S useradd command, adding the new user with the specified username.
-Finally, it displays a confirmation message based on the exit status of the useradd command whether the new user is created successfully or not.
+The provided password is then used to execute the sudo -S useradd

-Case 3: Reading Password from a Password File
+Case 3: Reading Password From a Password File

 Imagine having a password file where you’ve stored all your passwords.
 Instead of inputting the password manually through a prompt, a program can retrieve it directly from the saved file.
 Let’s see how it works.